Aon Centre (Wellington): History

-The building was designed in the late 1960s and BNZ (Bank of New Zealand) began purchasing land for the building in 1969.
-Approval to build was granted by the Town Planning Committee on June 14, 1972, after the building codes were rewritten to allow the development "out of common interest."
-Construction began in 1973, but construction was delayed in part by a labour demarcation dispute with the boilermakers trade union, who claimed the exclusive right of its members to weld the structural steel.
+The building was designed by Stephenson & Turner Architects in the late 1960s.
+BNZ (Bank of New Zealand) began purchasing land for the building in 1969.
+Approval to build was granted by the Town Planning Committee on 14 June 1972, after the building codes were rewritten to allow the development "out of common interest".
+Construction began in 1973, but was delayed in part by a labour demarcation dispute with the boilermakers trade union, who claimed the exclusive right of its members to weld the structural steel.
 The dispute was characteristic of the time, disrupted construction for six years and discouraged construction of steel buildings across the country.
-In response to the problem, the government of the day deregistered the boilermakers union.
+In response to the problem, the government of the day deregistered the Wellington Boilermakers Union.
 The dispute would lead the building to be four times over budget, ultimately costing $93 million.

 In 1979, the original building contract was terminated and a new contract to finish the building was signed in 1981.
 The complex was completed and occupied in late 1984.

 After the BNZ moved its head office to Auckland in 1998, State Insurance purchased the naming rights to the building, renaming it the State Insurance Tower.
+In 2002, BNZ sold the building to Willis Developments, a German investment group.
+By 2013 the building had been sold to Precinct Properties.
 In 2018, insurance brokerage Aon purchased the naming rights to the building, naming it the Aon Centre.
 Aon have been tenants in the building since 2013.